-Shade and water are essential when temperatures begin to soar.
-Never ever leave your pet in a car and ensure the surfaces they walk on aren’t too hot.
-Dark pavements can easily burn your dogs paws; check them with the back of your hand first – if it hurts you, it’s too hot for your friend’s paws too.
+Both, shade and water are essential when the mercury rises.
+Never ever leave your pet in a car.
+Not even when the windows are open.
+Also, always ensure that the surfaces they walk on aren’t too hot as dark pavements can easily burn your dogs paws.
+You can check them with the back of your hand first – if it hurts you, it’s certainly too hot for your friend’s paws too.

-Walk dogs during the cooler hours and don’t encourage too much play.
-You can leave some ice cubes in their bowls to keep the water fresh and some frozen treats will make your pooch feel extra cool.
+Walk your dogs during the cooler hours and don’t encourage too much play when outdoors.
+During the day, leave some ice cubes in your cats and dogs bowls as well to keep the water fresh.
+Freeze some treats to make your pooch feel extra cool.

 Dogs will enjoy a small paddling pool to splash about in or a damp towel to lie on.
 And even cats love being rubbed down in wet towels as their damp coats will have a fabulous cooling effect, similar to when humans sweat.
 To go the extra mile, consider investing in a cooling vest.